Judo: The Way of Flexibility

 Fundamental Principles

-Judo (柔道), "the way of gentleness," was created by Jigoro Kano in 1882.
-It is a martial art and combat sport that focuses on throwing techniques (nage-waza), hold-down techniques (osaekomi-waza), chokeholds (shime-waza), and joint locks (kansetsu-waza).
+Judo (柔道), "the way of flexibility," was created by Jigoro Kano in 1882.
+It is a martial art and combat sport that focuses on throwing techniques (nage-waza), pinning techniques (osaekomi-waza), choking techniques (shime-waza), and joint locks (kansetsu-waza).

-The central principle is "Ju yoku go o seisu" (gentleness can control hardness).
-The goal is to use the opponent's force and movement to unbalance and throw them, rather than directly opposing their force.
+The central principle is "Ju yoku go o seisu" (flexibility can control force).
+The goal is to use the opponent's force and movement to unbalance and throw them, rather than opposing their force directly.

-Jigoro Kano founded Judo on two key principles: "Seiryoku Zenyo" (best use of energy) and "Jita Kyoei" (mutual welfare and benefit).
-Judo is not only a method of combat, but also a way to become a better person, contributing positively to society.
+Jigoro Kano founded Judo on two key principles: "Seiryoku Zenyo" (maximum efficiency with minimum effort) and "Jita Kyoei" (mutual aid and mutual prosperity).
+Judo is not only a method of combat, but also a path to becoming a better person, contributing positively to society.

 Benefits of the Practice